svmanohar/Credit_Risk_Analysis/README.md

 A model with a 92% recall, can be expected to predict defaulting on credit card payments 92% of the time.
 However, it trades off this high recall with low precision.
 In other words, althoguh it can predict positivity 92% of the time, there is only a 9% chance that this prediction is actually correct.
 This model therefore has a **high false positivity rate**.

 Functionally, this is not useful for a bank to predict credit card defaulting from a customer-service perspective.
-From a bank's perspective, they would have to investigate a large majority of cases, but would predict those who will defualt 92% of the time.
+From a bank's perspective, they would have to investigate a large majority of cases, but would predict those who will default 92% of the time.
 The ultimate decision as to the extent of using this model would be up to the individual organization.